joedrago/node-crackers/README.md

 Crackers: Comic Rack Generator
 ------------------------------

-A commandline tool for turning an organized directory of .cbr and .cbz files into a pretty comic book reader.
+A commandline tool for organizing a directory of .cbr, .cbt, and .cbz files into a pretty comic book reader.

 Released under the Boost Software License (Version 1.0).